cferland/project2/README.md

 # **D&D Character Creator**

-## Project Planning

 ### Overview

-A React application which will provide an interface for creating a character for the tabletop roleplaying game known as "Dungeons & Dragons".
+A React application which provides an interface for creating a character for the tabletop roleplaying game known as "Dungeons & Dragons".

 ### Wireframes